 The application period for the winter semester ends six months before the term begins, in March of the respective year.

-You can find the current information in the examination regulations on the website of the Faculty of Electrical Engineering and Information Technology.
+You can find the current information in the examination regulations on the website of the Department of Electrical Engineering and Information Technology.